Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-sync-aad-users-to-cluster.md

 ## <a name="verify-the-newly-added-azure-ad-user"></a>Verificar o usuário recém-adicionado do Azure AD

 Abra a [interface do usuário da Web do Apache Ambari](hdinsight-hadoop-manage-ambari.md) para verificar se o novo usuário do Azure ad foi adicionado.
-Aceder à IU Web do Ambari, navegando até **`https://<YOUR CLUSTER NAME>.azurehdinsight.net`** .
+Acesse a interface do usuário da Web do amAmbari navegando até **`https://<YOUR CLUSTER NAME>.azurehdinsight.net`** .
 Insira o nome de usuário e a senha do administrador de cluster.

 1. No painel do Ambari, selecione **gerenciar Ambari** no menu **admin** .